ideaxplode/localhost-hot-reloader/README.md

-# Localhost Auto-Reloader
+# Localhost Hot Reloader

-Automatically reloads your localhost tabs in Chrome when they gain focus, easing your web development workflow.
+Automatically reloads your **localhost** tabs in Chrome when they gain focus, easing your web development workflow.

 NOTE: This is a Chrome extension.